-- Damon Baird (Engineer) - Baird comes equipped with a Gnasher Shotgun, but also has a blowtorch as his secondary weapon.
+- (Engineer) - Based on Damon Baird.
+Engineers come equipped with a Gnasher Shotgun, but also have a blowtorch as his secondary weapon.
 The torch's sole purpose is repairing stationary fortifications, which is crucial because once they are completely destroyed, they are gone for the rest of the round.
-He can also deploy sentry turrets.
+They can also deploy sentry turrets.

-- Augustus Cole (Soldier) - Cole starts with a Lancer and a Booshka grenade launcher, and can also throw ammo crates for teammates as other "assault" classes are frequently capable of.
-Cole's ammo crates are the only way for teammates to regain ammo besides dying or picking up ammo from dead players using the same weapon.
+- (Soldier) - Based on Augustus Cole.
+Soldiers start with a Lancer assault rifle and a Booshka grenade launcher, and can also deploy ammo crates for teammates.
+The Soldier's ammo crates are the only way for teammates to regain ammo besides dying or picking up ammo from dead players using the same weapon.

-- Sofia Hendrick (Medic) - Sofia uses a Lancer and Sawed-off Shotgun; she can throw stim grenades to heal wounded teammates and revive players who are down.
+- (Medic) - Based on Sofia Hendrick.
+Medics use a Lancer and Sawed-off Shotgun; they can also throw stim grenades to heal wounded teammates and revive players who are down-but-not-out.

-- Garron Paduk (Scout) - Garron has a Markza semi-automatic rifle and a Snub Pistol.
-He can leverage his long-range weapons by climbing up to sniper perches that most units cannot reach.
-Paduk throws a "beacon grenade" that spots enemies through walls, pointing their silhouettes out to teammates, and also making spotted enemies more vulnerable to damage.
+- (Scout) - Based on Garron Paduk.
+Scouts have a Markza semi-automatic rifle and a Snub pistol.
+They can leverage their long-range weapons by climbing up to sniper perches that most units cannot reach.
+Scouts can throw a beacon grenade that spots enemies through walls, revealing their silhouettes to teammates, and also inexplicably making spotted enemies more vulnerable to damage.

 The first four Locust classes are immediately usable; the last four classes require a certain number of points (earned through kills, damaging fortifications, assists, etc.) to use each time.

-Bloodmounts were playable in earlier builds of the game, but were later removed in favor of the Rager.
+Bloodmounts were playable in earlier builds of the game, but were later removed in favour of the Rager.

-- Wretch - Wretches retain their piercing scream, but the scream affects enemies in front of the Wretch rather than all around it.
-Wretches can jump over barriers to sneak up on the COG, and are also capable of climbing into the perches that COG Scouts can reach, and are therefore important for countering their height advantage.
+- Wretch - Wretches retain their piercing scream, but the scream only affects enemies in front of the Wretch rather than all around it.
+Wretches can jump over barriers to sneak up on COG forces, and are also capable of climbing into the perches that COG Scouts can reach, therefore becoming important for countering the COG's height advantage.

-- Kantus - The monks of the Locust Horde wield classic Hammerburst assault rifles, but are more important for their chants that can heal and even revive Locust infantry.
+- Kantus - The monks of the Locust Horde wield classic Hammerburst burst-shot rifles, but are more important for their unholy chants that can heal and even revive Locust infantry.

 - Rager - A new enemy in the series, this slender Locust initially appears to be a standard infantry unit that uses a Breechshot in normal combat.
 However, he has the ability to enrage for a short time, enabling use of a powerful melee attack.
 Like the Berserker in Gears of War 3's Beast mode, enraging will impair vision and hearing capabilities.